kasperrt/wiretyped/README.md

 - `endpoints` (required): Your typed endpoint definitions (`RequestDefinitions`).
 - `validation` (default `true`): Validate request/response bodies using your schema definitions; can be overridden per call.
 - `debug` (default `false`): Log internal client debug info.
 - `cacheOpts`: Configure the cache store for GET requests (used when `cacheRequest` is enabled per-call).
-Avoid caching sensitive data.

   ```ts
   {